aws-cloudformation/cloudformation-guard/README.md

 `cfn-guard-lambda` is a little trickier since it's a lambda, not a binary, and therefore has different steps for `install` and `update`.
 It also requires you to set up some things before you can deploy it from the Makefile.
 (Please see [its documentation](cfn-guard-lambda/README.md) for more information.).
 Once it's set up, it can be deployed from the top-level Makefile with targets for `cfn-guard-lambda_install` and `cfn-guard-lambda_update`.

 ## Grabbing a copy to distribute

+Releases are available via the repo's [GitHub releases](https://github.com/aws-cloudformation/cloudformation-guard/releases) for each platform.
+Alternatively, you can build a copy from source.

 There are two make targets that package up the source without the git history, etc.